sheronw/SheronW-sNotes/docs/computer science/database systems/2 Database Design.md

 ### forth normal form (4NF)

-**multivaluted dependency**: occurs when a relation has more than one independent, multivaluted attribute (A determines B and C, but B and C are independent)
+**multivalued dependency**: occurs when a relation has more than one independent, multivalued attribute (A determines B and C, but B and C are independent)

 A 4NF relation means it is in BCNF and no multivalued dependencies.

 You could normalize a BCNF form R(A) with a multivalued dependency \(X \Rightarrow Y\) by decomposing R into \(R_1(R-Y)\) and \(R_2(X\cap Y)\).

+## E-R Diagram to functional dependencies

+### relationships

+binary(many to many, one to many, one to one) or n-ary

+#### many-to-many

+attributes of the relationship and primary keys of the two related entity sets,with primary key combines the primary keys of the related entity sets

+*for a recursive many-to-many relationships:* rename the primary keys borrowed from the related entity sets, e.x. prereqDept, prereqNumber, seqDept, seqDept for the prerequisite relation.

+#### one-to-many

+combine two primary keys, or add the primary key to another entity set

+#### one-to-one

+when the two entity are mismatched and cannot join together, add primary key to the other entity

+or merge two into one relationship

+#### n-ary

+create a new relation: include primary key of each participating entity set, and attributes of the relationship become attributes of the relation

+#### multivalued attributes

+multiple tuples of primary key and owning entity

+or you could also create a new relationship

+#### weak entity sets

+copy all the needed key attributes from related entities (not only the entities within this relationship)

+### subclasses

+#### method 1

+- use one relation for superclass, one for subclasses
+- superclass has usual key and attributes
+- subclass has own non-inherited attributes and the key of superclass
+- problem: you have to search both tables to get full information